hofstra/coyote/sources/_posts/2016-06-29-UrbanConservation-NECoyote.md

 ---
 layout: source
 title: Urban Conservation.
-The Northeastern Coyote as a Flagship Specie
+The Northeastern Coyote as a Flagship Species
 category:
 - urban-coyote
 pubdate: 2016